Anybody Wanna Buy a Heart?

-Anybody Wanna Buy a Heart? is the second studio album by American R&B recording artist K. Michelle.
+Anybody Wanna Buy a Heart? is the second studio album by American singer-songwriter K. Michelle.
 It was released on December 9, 2014, by Atlantic Records.

 Background

-Following the release of her debut album Rebellious Soul and her departure from the VH1's reality hit shows Love & Hip Hop: Atlanta and Love & Hip Hop, Pate revealed that she is getting her own show, titled K. Michelle: My Life, while she's working on the album's lead single for her second album, titled "Love Em All".
-The trailer for her second album was released, along with the album cover artwork, which revealed few hours later.
+Following the release of her debut album Rebellious Soul (2013) and her departure from the VH1's reality hit shows Love & Hip Hop: Atlanta and Love & Hip Hop: New York, Pate revealed that she was getting her own show, titled K. Michelle: My Life, and that she was working on the lead single for her second album, titled "Love Em All."
+The trailer for her second album was released, along with the album cover artwork, which was revealed few hours later.
 Upon the album's release, she performed the single "Hard to Do" at the 2015 BET Awards.

 Singles

-"Love 'Em All" was released as the album's lead single on September 16, 2014.
+"Love 'Em All" was released as the albums lead single on September 16, 2014.
 The album's second single "Maybe I Should Call" was released on November 3, 2014, and also it was made available on iTunes, when the album was pre-ordered.
 The album's fourth single "Hard to Do" was later released on May 18, 2015.